 - Do deferred adjudication dismissals qualify for Expunction?

 - What is the difference between Expunction and Non-Disclosure?

 Our clients typically want an expunction because they want to clear their record to pass a background check for a job.
 Others want to clear their record for more personal reasons.
-If you were wrongly arrested, you probably would not want that case to prevent you from getting a job or allow the public to look you up on the internet and find out about it.
-The only way to permanently remove an arrest from your record is through an expunction attorney.
+If you were wrongly arrested, you probably would not want that wrongful arrest to prevent you from getting a job, and you certainly would not want the general public to find the record of that arrest.
+The only way to permanently remove an arrest from your record is through an expunction.
 If you successfully obtain an expunction, you can legally say that you have never been arrested.

 Do you need to obtain an Order of Expunction to erase your criminal record?
 Call criminal lawyer Paul Saputo at (888) 239-9305.

-Winning your criminal case in court is sometimes only the first half of your legal battle.
+Winning your criminal case in court is sometimes only the first part of your legal battle.
 If you have been successful in court, and your case has been dismissed or you have won an acquittal through trial, then you may be eligible for an Expunction to keep the arrest record and all other records of criminal court proceedings out of the public eye.
-Our expunction attorneys can draft your Petition for Expunction if you meet the expunction eligibility requirements.
+As an expunction attorney, I can draft your Petition for Expunction if you meet the expunction eligibility requirements.

 An expunction is the strongest legal mechanism available to protect your reputation through the court system after a successful outcome in a criminal case.
 Remember that even if you win in court, your record is not sealed from the public.
 Anyone will be able to look you up and find out that you were once arrested, what the charge was and any other court documents and records related to that arrest.
 If you want to keep this information out of the public record, then you will want to get an Order of Expunction.
 We can help you do that.